webdigga/slot-picks/src/articles/what-is-chiropractic.md

 The causes of spinal subluxations include accidents, injuries, as well as common daily tasks such as sitting at a desk or repetitive bending and lifting with poor posture.
 Stress and chemical stress is also a cause or contributing factor.

 Subluxation has a detrimental effect on muscle and brain function and human health.
-Having your spine adjusted by a chiropractor will improve these.
+Having your spine adjusted by a Chiropractor will improve these.

 Across the US and Canada, Chiropractors are commonly established in hospitals.
-Successful organisations such as Facebook and Google retain chiropractors on staff for the benefit of their employees.
+Successful organisations such as Facebook and Google retain Chiropractors on staff for the benefit of their employees.

 ## Benefits

 Chiropractors must complete a five-year university degree and as such, are primary health care providers.
 This means that like your general practitioner (G.P.) they have comprehensive knowledge of all systems of the body and diagnostic procedures.
-This enables your chiropractor to thoroughly evaluate a patient and address disorders relating to the spine and nervous system.
+This enables your Chiropractor to thoroughly evaluate a patient and address disorders relating to the spine and nervous system.
 This includes back pain, neck pain, headaches, migraines, whiplash, concussion, dizziness, vertigo to name a few.

 Dr DD Palmer began the Chiropractic profession in 1895 when he delivered the first Chiropractic adjustment to a man who had been deaf for 17 years after a back injury.
 The man's hearing was restored and Chiropractic was born.